capstoneFA2025/FEMA-Recommender/README.md

 ### Obtaining the data files
 WE PROBABLY NEED TO CREATE A MAKEFILE THAT WILL DOWNLOAD THE MA AND DDS DATASETS FROM GOOGLE DRIVE.
 JOE'S NOTEBOOKS ARE USING A PARQUET VERSION INSTEAD OF CSV BUT MAYBE THIS SHOULD CHANGE?
+A makefile is provided that will download the necessary datasets and save them to the correct folders.
+After cloning the repo, run the following command:

+[make download-files]

 ### Clustering notebooks?